Student Academic Placement Information

 Please read below for placement information related to various populations of students.

 Heritage Speakers: Heritage speakers are classified as individuals who have grown up speaking a language, but who have little or no formal education in that language.
-Heritage speakers may not take introductory (100) level courses in their heritage language.
+Heritage speakers may not take introductory (100) level courses in their heritage language without permission.
 Heritage speakers should take a placement exam in their language and contact the department chair (wlc@uah.edu) or a professor in their language for assistance with placement.

 Transfer Students with College Language Credits: Students who have earned language credits at another college or university will be placed into the next logical course in the language sequence.
 If students have questions about whether they are prepared for the level of language courses at UAH, they are encouraged to contact a faculty member in their language of interest for guidance, or to take the placement exam to help confirm their level.